sourcegraph/handbook/content/departments/ce-support/support/process/support-prioritization.md

 Sometimes we have too much work to keep it simple.
 In these situations, we will put forth our best effort and unless something about the situation requires us to deviate, we follow this order of priority:

-- Pre-sales customers first(See #Support exceptions above)
+- Pre-sales customers first (See support exceptions above)
 - Enterprise customers second
 - Team customers third
 - Free customers fourth